What You Need to Know About Lead in Drinking Water

 • Signs of corrosion, such as a metallic taste to water or blue-green staining

-• A shallow water system like a spring or shallow well, such as a dug or bored well
+• A shallow private water system (for example, a spring or a dug or bored well)

-• Low pH and low alkalinity levels in your water
+• Low pH (acidic) and low alkalinity levels in your water

-• Draw water from somewhere other than a kitchen or drinking faucet
+• Drawn water from somewhere other than a kitchen or drinking faucet

 Testing: How do I know if lead is in my water?